 - 11.4 ounce bag M&M’s

-Use a cookie dough scooper to put on ungreased cookie sheet.
+- Use a cookie dough scoop to drop on ungreased cookie sheet.
 Bake for 12 to 15 minutes.

 Recipe has been updated from original post date October 2016.